Equipment market surveillance

 Innovation, Science and Economic Development Canada's (ISED) Certification and Engineering Bureau performs regular audits or market surveillance of wireless and wireline equipment offered for sale to verify that the equipment complies with ISED's technical standards and that it is properly certified and/or registered.
 Why does ISED perform market surveillance?

-- to prevent radio frequency interference or harm to the public switched telephone network (PSTN) or its users
+- To prevent radio frequency interference to wireless devices/networks or harm to the public switched telephone network (PSTN) or its users

 Under ISED's market surveillance program, equipment is selected using a risk based approach and tested at the Certification and Engineering Bureau's facilities to ensure compliance with ISED's wireless and wireline equipment standards.